goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 As was mentioned before, defining "raw" terms and the notion of $\alpha$-equivalence of "raw" terms separately carries a lot of overhead in a theorem prover and is therefore not favored.

 To obtain an inductive definition of $\lambda$-terms with a built in notion of $\alpha$-equivalence, one can instead use nominal sets.
 The theory of nominal sets captures the notion of bound variables and freshness, as it is based around the notion of having properties invariant in name permutation.
 The nominal package in Isabelle provides tools to automatically define terms with binders, which generate inductive definitions of $\alpha$-equivalent terms.
-Using nominal sets in Isabelle results in a definition of terms which looks very similar to the informal presentation of the lambda calculus:
+Using nominal sets in Isabelle results in a definition of terms, which looks very similar to the informal presentation of the lambda calculus:

 ~~~{.isabelle}
 nominal_datatype trm =